I. Scope

 This policy applies to all full-time and part-time employees of the University, to all persons holding any position affiliated with the university, to all graduate students engaged in research or scholarship activities leading to the generation of reports, conference papers, publications, or creative works in which the university affiliation is indicated, to undergraduate students who are involved in sponsored research, and to all individuals at the university engaged in teaching, research, or scholarship, or under the control of, or affiliated with, the university.

-Allegations of academic misconduct against graduate students are governed solely by the university honor code, except for: (1) research activities as defined above regardless of sponsorship; and (2) master’s theses and doctoral dissertations, both of which are governed by this policy.
-Allegations of academic misconduct against undergraduate students are governed solely by the university honor code, except for sponsored research activities which are governed by this policy.
+Allegations of academic misconduct against graduate students are governed solely by the academic standards set forth by the university, except for: (1) research activities as defined above regardless of sponsorship; and (2) master’s theses and doctoral dissertations, both of which are governed by this policy.
+Allegations of academic misconduct against undergraduate students are governed solely by academic standards set forth by the university, except for sponsored research activities which are governed by this policy.

 II.
 Policy Statement